initBasti/transfer_flatfile_format/README.md

 - `python3 -m pip install transfer_flatfile_format --user --upgrade`

+- On Windows you additionally need the [Visual studio build tools 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16), as that is required by numpy

 - Place the credentials file from: [Google sheets tutorial](https://developers.google.com/sheets/api/quickstart/python?authuser=3) into the data folder (see section: 'Usage'). (`~/.transfer_flatfile_format/.credentials.json`)

 - Enter the google-sheets document ID into the config.ini file. (see section 'Usage')